box/developer.box.com/pages/ai-dev-zone/index.md

 </Header>

 Box AI API is available to all Enterprise Plus and Enterprise Advanced customers.
-Endpoints related to metadata extraction are currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.

 <TileGrid rows="4">